kiva/aries-key-guardian/README.md

 ### Setup
-Copy .env file (TODO need to figure out an automated way to do this) Copy .npmrc (TODO once npm is public we won't need this anymore) Start up the agency-network from aires-guardianship-agency repo
+Copy .env file (TODO need to figure out an automated way to do this)
+Start up the agency-network from aires-guardianship-agency repo
 ```
 npm install